 These thyroid antibodies (TPO and TGA) can exist for many years before the onset of symptoms (when standard medicine is usually introduced) and can have genetic sensitivity.
 If you have elevated levels of these antibodies (Hashimoto’s Disease), it is important to get all family members tested early, before the onset of symptoms so that preventative action can be taken…

-Hashimoto’s is well known in online communities but what is not readily known is people who test negative for TPO and TGA could still have antibodies to T3 and T4 themselves.
+Hashimoto’s is well known in online communities but what is not readily understood is people who test negative for TPO and TGA could still have antibodies to T3 and T4 themselves.
 This may be the case if you can tolerate replacement hormone therapy, neither natural nor pharmaceutical.

 The health of our gut greatly influences our overall health, including the thyroid gland and its function.

 Since we could write an entire book on the gut/thyroid connection, I want to make one very important point: only 20% of the T4 the thyroid gland produces becomes active T3 that the body can use to run cellular metabolism correctly.
 Another 20% of the T4 gets converted into inactive T3 sulfate and T3 acetic acid.
-These two can act as hormone backup only in the presence of a healthy gut.
+These two can act as hormone backups only in the presence of a healthy gut.
 T3 sulfate and T3 acetic acid are made into active T3 by healthy gut flora.

-Having gut symptoms such as bloating, diarrhea, constipation can be a sign of an unhealthy gut, however, it is very common to have an unbalanced gut and have no symptoms at all.
+Having gut symptoms such as bloating, diarrhea, and constipation can be a sign of an unhealthy gut, however, it is very common to have an unbalanced gut and have no symptoms at all.

 There are about 85,000 chemicals in use in the US.
 Each year we are exposed to hundreds of new chemicals, many of them being thyroid-disrupting chemicals.
 The key way these chemicals disrupt the thyroid system is by taking the place where active T3 should go on our cells so the T3’s message is never received.
 This may not be seen in standard lab results.
 That is why testing for environmental chemicals is crucial in getting to the root cause of thyroid disease.